 This is another area that will require an early pitch.
 But let me stay up front that even in the best of circumstances, bookstore stocking in national stores is tricky, at best.
 Consider pitching indie stores in your area and check their websites to see how early you can pitch them.
 Most will go 2 months out.
 The same holds true for libraries and distributors.

-At the 2-month mark (but ideally 3), your website should be up and running and ready for business.
-Even if you aren’t marketing your book in advance including doing any advance pitching, you shouldn’t wait on this till the last minute.
+By the 2-month mark (but 3+ is better) your website should be up and running and ready for business.
+Even if you aren’t marketing your book in advance, including doing any advance pitching, you shouldn’t wait on this till the last minute because having a website in place and a social account started shows you take yourself seriously, which means others are more likely to take you seriously as well.

 The Long Runway of Book Promotion

 I often compare a book launch to the runway of an airport.
 The bigger the plane, the more room it needs to take off.
 The same is true for your book.
-The bigger you want your campaign to be, the earlier you’ll need to start marketing your book and get your jet on the runway.
+The bigger your goals, the earlier you’ll need to start developing your book promotion ideas and marketing your book.